tunglutjosh/tunglutjosh/README.md

 ## About Me

-With a passion for creativity I often bring my creative thinking skills to solve technical problems in ways that most people would'nt.
-Having written critical reviews and analysis on my Social Media Page for art and other artistic medium like games, I tend to bring in my critical analytical skills whenever building or debugging a project.
+With a passion for creativity, I often bring my creative thinking skills to solve technical problems in ways that most people would'nt.
+I truly believe imagination is the source of innovation, and if you can visualise it you can materialise it.
+Having written critical reviews and analysis on my Social Media Page for art and other artistic medium like games, I tend to bring in my critical analytical skills whenever building a project or debugging errors.
 I want to be able to help society on a big or small scale and build non-commercialised projects that would help, most desireably, the small-scale business sector.

 ## Technical Skills 🛠️